chkn/logdb/Readme.md

 ## Implementation Notes

-- Database files are locked with `flock` (more efficient whole-file locking), while index files are locked with `fcntl` (provides more granular locking).
+- Database files are locked with `flock` (more efficient whole-file locking on some OSes, e.g. Darwin), while index files are locked with `fcntl` (provides more granular locking).